pablospizzamiglio/workstation-setup/README.md

 The roles under this directory try to organize tasks and provide flexibility.

 ### Common
-This role installs packages needed by most home users (strongly opinionated).
+Installs packages needed by most home users (strongly opinionated).
 Like `unrar` or `gstreamer` plugins.

 ### Dotfiles
 Place any dotfile playbook under this role.

 ### Extras
-This role installs packages for specific tasks.
+Installs packages for specific tasks.
 Like `spotify` or `steam`.

 ### GNOME
-This role configures GNOME settings through the `gsettings` CLI tool.
+Configures GNOME settings through the `gsettings` CLI tool.
+It can be switched in favor of another role to configure another desktop environment.
 Keys that need to be adjusted can be placed under the `gsettings` array in the `extra_vars.json` file.

 ### NVIDIA
-This role expects an NVIDIA card installed in the system but it can be switched to accomodate one from another vendor.
+Expects an NVIDIA card installed in the system but it can be switched in favor of another role to accomodate a graphics card from another vendor.

 ## Vars
 ```